couchbaselabs/docs-ng/content/sync-gateway/sg-9000-release-notes.markdown

 ### Features

 We've made some major changes since Beta 2 to make Sync Gateway more performant, scalable, and co-exist better with Couchbase Server.
-Features introduced in Beta 3 include the following:
+Features introduced in Beta 3 include:

-* **Bucket Shadowing** We have designed a co-existence path with Couchbase Server 2.5 and above using a workflow we've dubbed "Bucket Shadowing".
-A Couchbase Server managed bucket and a Sync Gateway compatible bucket shadow each other.
-More information can be found [here](https://github.com/couchbase/sync_gateway/wiki/Bucket-Shadowing).
+* **Bucket shadowing**.
+We designed a co-existence path with Couchbase Server 2.5 and later that uses a workflow called *bucket shadowing*.
+In this workflow, a Couchbase Server-managed bucket and a Sync Gateway-compatible bucket shadow each other.
+For more information, see [bucket shadowing](https://github.com/couchbase/sync_gateway/wiki/Bucket-Shadowing).
-* **New Configuration Properties** Properties have been added to increase flexibility for compression, maxinum number of open file descriptors allowed and support for **Bucket Shadowing**.
+* **New configuration properties**.
+The new configuration properties increase flexibility for compression, maximum number of open file descriptors allowed, and support for bucket shadowing.
-* **Admin API Enhancements** We've added more feedback for Admin API requests, the ability to check a database's correlating Sync Function, and a feature to check internal statistics that we've used ourselves for performance testing.
+* **Admin API enhancements**.
+We've added more feedback for Admin API requests, the ability to check a database's correlating sync function, and a feature to check internal statistics that we've used ourselves for performance testing.
-* **Performance Enhancements** We've added support to handle GZip-compressed HTTP requests and responses, WebSocket protocol for continuous `_changes` feed, and in-memory caching of recently requests document bodies as well as change history.
+* **Performance enhancements**.
+We've added support for gzip-compressed HTTP requests and responses, WebSocket protocol for continuous `_changes` feed, and in-memory caching of recently requested document bodies as well as change history.

-### Fixes in Beta 3
+### Fixes

-A majority of noted issues found in Beta 2 have been fixed, but we also have made fixes for the following:
+The majority of noted issues found in Beta 2 have been fixed, but we also  fixed the following issues:

 * Replication support
 	* Fixed a bug that could cause the Sync Gateway to send a pull replicator the same changes over and over again, consuming CPU (on both sides) and network bandwidth.